h-cel/ImpactofBiasNonstationarity/README.md

 Six main (or configuration) files are included in this code:
 * a_loadClimateData: loads the climate data
-* b_configurationBiasCorrection: launches the bias correction/bias adjustment
+* b_configurationBiasAdjustment: launches the bias adjustment
-* c_BCEvaluation: calculates all indices and the RB_O and RB_MB values as used in the article
+* c_BAEvaluation: calculates all indices and the RB_O and RB_MB values as used in the article
 * Visualisation: uses the RB_O and RB_MB values calculated to make the graphs used in the article
 * BiasChangeAll: calculates the R index described in Section 2.4
-* ClimaticChanges: makes the plot shown in Section 2.1
+* ClimaticChanges: data exploration of climatic changes, not used in the paper

 Last update on 05/11/'20 by J. Van de Velde